qhaydar/chrome-extension-summariser/README.md

-# 📝 Text Summarizer - Chrome Extension
+# 📝 Text Summariser - Chrome Extension

 A powerful Chrome extension that uses OpenAI's GPT API to generate concise summaries of highlighted text on any webpage.